Gestational diabetes is a type of diabetes that occurs during pregnancy – in most cases it disappears after the baby is born.

 - Women who have previously delivered a large baby (greater than 4kg)

-The risks of un-managed diabetes in pregnancy include:
+The risks of unmanaged gestational diabetes include:

-- Significantly increased risk of stillbirth
+- Significantly increased risk of stillbirth or miscarriage

 - Excessive fetal growth (creating babies in excess of 4kg weight)